-The Inkey List has confirmed they do not test their products or ingredients on animals, they do not allow others to test on their behalf, their suppliers also do not test on animals, they do not allow their products to be tested on animals when required by law, and their products are not sold in stores in mainland China or any other country that may require animal testing.
+The Inkey List has confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.
+Their suppliers also do not test on animals nor do they allow their products to be tested on animals when required by law.
+And finally, their products are not sold in stores in mainland China or any other country that may require animal testing.

-In an email response, The Inkey List informed me:
+In an email response, The Inkey List told me:

 “We don’t test our products on animals we don’t work with suppliers who do as part of our contracts with them.
 We won’t enter any market that requires animal testing either by ourselves or a third party on our behalf!”

 Below is a screenshot of The Inkey List’s official animal testing statement: